tjgilpin/old-rectory/src/content/pages/teas.md

 ---
 All of our Teas are served with loose leaf tea and cafetiere coffee.
 Prosecco, Champagne or English Sparkling wine can also be added; this can be pre-ordered as a welcoming surprise or on the day if the mood takes you!

 We ask that all teas are booked in advance to ensure we are properly prepared to host you; this can be done via email or over the phone.
 Groups of 6 or more may be asked to pay a small deposit ahead of their booking.
+We do ask that teas are served in pairs & all teas can be adapted to suit a wide range of dietary requirements and allergies.

 Our Teas are a great way to cater for small events such as Baby Showers, for more information email info@theoldrectoryhastings.co.uk.